nilenso/practioner/README.md

 ### Test Coverage
 Check test coverage by using `lein coverage`.
 Build will fail if the coverage is less than 75%

+## Linting

+To lint the project run `lein clj-kondo`.
+This uses [lein-clj-kondo](https://github.com/clj-kondo/lein-clj-kondo) and is installed along with other dependencies/plugins in the project.
+Configure the linter in the project config in the `.clj-kondo/` directory

 ## Developer Notes

 Run tests using `lein test`